bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 network as a whole, as well as reduce the ways in which individual users can be attacked.

+These fraud proofs can be added to the witness data structure as part of a future soft-fork.
+Transactions do not need to make use of segwit features to enable fraud proofs, however.

 ## Signature pruning

 For old transactions, signatures may be less interesting -- for example,